-Instead of doing a whole long blog post to recap my year (which I usually do mostly for the sake of my own obsessive record keeping and reflection on my own life), I’m going to tell you how deeply and terribly depressed I was one year ago today, and how I made it from that moment to this one, from that December 31st to this December 31st, because there is a kind a reassurance for me in retracing these steps.
+Instead of doing a whole long blog post to recap my year (which I usually do mostly for the sake of my own obsessive record keeping and reflection), I’m going to tell you how deeply and terribly depressed I was one year ago today, and how I made it from that moment to this one, from that December 31st to this December 31st, because there is a kind a reassurance for me in retracing these steps.
 People have so many metaphors for perseverance: one day at a time, one foot in front of the other, the only way out is through.
 And as much as I love a metaphor, not one of these words stacked in front of the next has ever pulled me from any kind of darkness, so this year I had to learn how to find my own way.

 I woke up January 1st on my very favorite piece of planet earth.
 I sat in my favorite chair overlooking my favorite view with my dog and a bowl of oatmeal and I tried to write a version of 2018 as I wanted it to be.
 I was deeply miserable in that way where you don’t even totally feel pain anymore, but you don’t feel numb either.
 It was something inarticulable.
 I didn’t see a way out of the depression I’d been swimming in for months.
 But I wrote anyway.
 The word gentle came up a lot.
 Supportive.
 Loving.
 Everything I wrote revolved around a sort of slow kindness, but it’s hard to make yourself just feel a thing because you want to.
 So I made a plan.